 The process of application deployment is particularly simple, but growing a website can be hard.
-That’s why we decided to solve scalability and high availability (HA) problem instead of you to make application management easier then ever.
+That's why we decided to solve scalability and high availability (HA) problem instead of you to make application management easier than ever.
 As you know load balancing and clustering are part of HA strategy.
 Load balancing ensures high system availability through the distribution of workload across multiple components.
 Using multiple components with load balancing, instead of a single component, may increase reliability through redundancy.
 If one of the servers goes down, the other can still continue to function.
 At the same time clients see the group of servers as a single virtual server, with one IP address.

 The main advantages for you:

 - Better scaling: load balancing can be scaled across multiple servers in a cluster.
 Your application which are written to run on server clusters can perform dynamic load balancing.